 Do not wear fine jewelry to the beach.
 Sand and saltwater can scratch and erode the finish and polish of gemstones and soft precious metals.

+Do not expose jewelry to chemicals and do not wear while swimming.
 Chlorine, harsh detergents and other chemicals can erode the finish or cause worse damage.
 Gemstones and pearls can be ruined in a split second if exposed to chemicals or harsh cleaners.
 Pearls and other organic gems are damaged by chlorine pool water.
 Even gold can become brittle if exposed to small amounts of chlorine and bleach over time, causing breaks and loose prongs.

+All gemstones can be damaged, even diamonds.
 Diamonds are hard, but they can get marred, scratched, chipped and cracked from exposure to chemicals, high heat or trauma such as dropping, banging, rough handling or harsh treatment.
 Even with proper care, mishaps occur.

 Fancy black diamonds by nature can be more brittle than white diamonds.
 The intensely vivid black color of fancy black diamonds is produced by trace elements in the crystalline structure.
 Although beautiful, it is these very impurities that create a more brittle stone.